Example – recycled writing paper

 Information sources used

-The European Paper Recovery Council gives a good overview of the current paper collecting policies.
+The European Paper Recycling Council (EPRC) gives a good overview of the current paper collecting policies.

 Author of this example